 The Ethiopian Coffee Ceremony is part of Ethiopian Life, it is lengthy, and it is beautiful.
 A sign of hospitality and respect, a visitor is almost always invited to share in the ceremony, regardless of the hour.

 Usually conducted by a lone young woman, typically in colorful traditional garb.
-First the Jebena, (an oddly-shaped dark clay coffee pot) is placed in a bed of grass.
+First, the Jebena, (an oddly-shaped dark clay coffee pot) is placed in a bed of grass.
 The roasting is done in a pan over a wood or charcoal stove, along with the ubiquitous smell of incense.
-The Ethiopian coffee beans are stirred in the pan, and all the while the chaff is being whisked away.
+The Ethiopian coffee beans are stirred in the pan, while the chaff is being whisked away.
 Once roasted, the coffee Ethiopian coffee is ground in a pestle and mortar.
-It is then added to the Jabena with hot water, and then strained several times through a fine filter.
-Some people roast very light, others darker.
+It is then added to the Jabena with hot water and then strained several times through a fine filter.
+Some people roast very light and others roast darker.

 The resulting coffee is served in small teacups.
 The skilled woman can pour a stream of coffee from as much as 2 feet, into that tiny little cup.
 Much of the coffee in Ethiopia is served with sugar, but some rural areas actually serve it with salt.
 Either way, you will not find milk here.
 You may also be served some local snack food favorites to go along with your coffee.

 The ceremony is actually not just for guests or special occasions.
 Generally, it takes place 3 times daily.
 It is like the western water cooler.
 A place to discuss the tritest, to the most serious.
 If you are invited inside a home to partake, there is a 3 cup rule.
 Drinking any less is considered impolite.